 Difficulty in Light Control

-Normally, blinds like Venetian blinds let you control the amount of light coming in by easily rotating the slates.
-But, it’s not so with cellular shades.
+Normally, options like Venetian blinds let you control the amount of light coming in by easily rotating the slates.
+But, that’s not the case with cellular shades.
 If you’ve purchased single cell honeycomb shades, but want pitch black darkness in your room, this is will not be possible unless you have blackout fabrics.
-Similarly, if you have blackout fabrics.
-Then you can’t have the shade down while letting in like you can do with a normal shade.
+Similarly, if you have blackout fabrics, then you can’t let any light into the room while the shade is down.

 Not the Cheapest